CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 1. The following steps are the same as the above PostgreSQL server migration.

 ### Task 5: Migrate to Azure Service Bus using Predefined Tasks

+In this task, you will migrate the application's messaging component from RabbitMQ to Azure Service Bus.
+Copilot will generate a migration plan, update messaging libraries and configurations, provision Service Bus resources, and refactor the project to use Azure-native messaging services.

 1. Click the **Run Task** in the Assessment Report, on the right of the row `Messaging Service Migration (Spring AMQP RabbitMQ)` - `Migrate from RabbitMQ(AMQP) to Azure Service Bus`.